par2/lamana/README.md

-#LamAna
+# LamAna

 An extensible Python package for Laminate Analysis.

-###Installation
+## Installation

-The recommended option for installing a reproducibly-safe package is shown below.
-Be aware that this option uses "pinned" dependencies, which may downgrade existing dependencies in your local environment.
+The recommended option for installing a reproducibly-safe package is simply:

-`pip install lamana -r requirements.txt     # source (Recommended)`
+    $ pip install lamana -r requirements.txt

-See the documentation for more details and alternative installation options.
+*NOTE: this option installs a source distribution using "pinned" dependencies, which may upgrade/downgrade existing packages in your local environment.
+See the documentation for more details and alternative installation options.*